cnorthwood/liveblogging/readme.txt

 `the_content` filter to this list.
 The green + allows you to add more text boxes, and then red - allows you to remove a function from being unhooked.

+= Can I add a hashtag to my tweets? =

+Sure!
+Just create a custom field on the post/page which contains the live blog called 'liveblogging_hashtag' and it will be appended to all of your tweets.

+(Note that this custom field should not contain the # character, that will be added automatically)

 == Changelog ==

+= 2.2.1 =

+Thanks to Danny Herran for the following bug fix:

+* Fixed a bug affecting the polling update method

+Thanks to STDestiny, jason_coleman and kcristiano at WordCamp Philly for the following feature:

+* You can now add a hashtag to your tweets by setting a custom field on the parent post.

 = 2.2 =